Understanding Missionaries

 church’s ministry decisions affecting the support of your missionaries?
 If they are, then how are you responsibly communicating

-• For Individual Donors: Knowing that missionaries must intentionally simplify their lives, how are you developing
+and making these changes? - For Individual Donors: Knowing that missionaries must intentionally simplify their lives, how are you developing

 that spiritual discipline in your own life?
 (A good book to read on this important subject is the